bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/components/ButtonGroup.md

 ```

 **Note:**
-In order for assistive technologies (such as screen readers) to convey that a series of buttons is grouped, an appropriate role attribute needs to be provided.
-Bootstrap-vue-3 will put the `role="group"` and `aria-role` attributes on the groups.
+In order for assistive technologies (such as screen readers) to convey that a series of buttons is grouped, an appropriate role attribute needs to be provided. bootstrap-vue-next will put the `role="group"` and `aria-role` attributes on the groups.
 By default, `aria-role` is set to `group`, but you can override that with the `aria-role` property.

 In addition, groups should be given an explicit label, as most assistive technologies will otherwise not announce them, despite the presence of the correct role attribute.
 In the examples provided here, we use `aria-label`, but alternatives such as `aria-labelledby` can also be used.